Let’s Talk About Spoken English Features

 Your child walks into their classroom next week.
 The teacher asks a question.
 Your child raises their hand.
 They speak up.
 Their voice is steady.
 Their ideas are clear.
 And you know what?
 Other kids listen.

-That’s the power of strong English speaking skills.
+That’s the power of strong speaking English skills.

 You can start today.
 Try the activities in this guide.
 Make it fun.
 Celebrate small wins.
 And if your child needs extra help?
 That’s what we’re here for.

 Ready to See Your Child’s Confidence Grow?
 Book a FREE trial lesson with WebGrade Tutors today, no pressure, no obligation.
-Let our expert tutors show you how personalized support can transform your child’s English speaking skills.
+Let our expert tutors show you how personalized Online Tutoring support can transform your child’s English speaking skills.
 Watch them light up as they discover their voice.

 Frequently Asked Question?